 [Singer] has testified before Congress numerous times, and is probably the most widely quoted skeptic on the ozone hole and global warming issues.
 Unfortunately, Dr. Singer cannot be considered an active scientist publishing in the peer-reviewed literature, or even an objective informed critic.
 Dr. Singer touts himself as having “published more than 200 peer-reviewed scientific papers over the course of his career”.
 However, Dr. Singer’s contributions to atmospheric science have been essentially zero since 1971.

-In other words, he is not a credible source who is opposed the overwhelming consensus that Human Influenced Climate Change is real and will have negative impacts for humanity.
+In other words, he is not a credible source who has opposed the overwhelming consensus that Human Influenced Climate Change is real and will have negative impacts on humanity.

 - Donald Trump wrote in “The Art of the Deal” that if you tell people a lie three times, they will believe it. – False